shrubin/Genshin-Artifact-Rater/README.md

 -rate <image> [lvl=<level>] [<stat>=<weight> ...]
 ```

-If you just want to use the bot in your private server, contact shrubin#1866 on discord.
+If you have any issues or want to use the bot in your private server, contact shrubin#1866 on discord.

 #### Default Weights